Skip to content

 • Template repo: a Github repo path (e.g. myorg/data-structures-template) that becomes the starting point for every student’s repo.
 Starter code and issue templates are copied from it.

-Group modules:
+Group repositories:

 If type is Group, you’ll also configure: